Technologicat/mcpyrate/README.md

 #### Arguments or no arguments?

 Often, instead of taking macro arguments, you can just require `tree` to have a specific layout instead.

-For example, a *let* macro invoked as `let[x << 1, y << 2][...]` could alternatively
-be designed to be invoked as `let[[x << 1, y << 2] in ...]`.
-But if the example
-`let` should work also as a decorator, then macro arguments are the obvious, uniform syntax, because then you can also `with let[x << 1, y << 2]:` and `@let[x << 1, y << 2]`.
+For example, a *let* macro invoked as `let[x << 1, y << 2][...]` could alternatively be designed to be invoked as `let[[x << 1, y << 2] in ...]`.
+But if the example `let` should work also as a decorator, then macro arguments are the obvious, uniform syntax, because then you can also `with let[x << 1, y << 2]:` and `@let[x << 1, y << 2]`.

-### The named parameters

-Full list as of v3.0.0, in alphabetical order:

- - `args`: macro argument ASTs, if the invocation provided any.
-If not, `args = []`.
-   - Macro arguments are a rarely needed feature.
-The macro function only accepts macro arguments if declared `@parametricmacro`.
-For non-parametric macros (default), `args = []` always.
- - `expander`: the macro expander instance.
-   - To expand macro invocations inside the current one, use `expander.visit_recursively` or `expander.visit_once`, depending on whether you want expansion to continue until no macros remain.
-Use `expander.visit` to use current setting for recursive mode.
-   - Also potentially useful are `expander.bindings` and `expander.filename`.
- - `invocation`: the whole macro invocation node as-is, not only `tree`.
-For introspection.
-   - Very rarely needed; if you need it, you'll know.
-   - **CAUTION**: does not make a copy.
- - `optional_vars`: only exists when `syntax='block'`.
-The *as-part* of the `with` statement.
-(So actually use it as `kw['optional_vars']`.)
- - `syntax`: invocation type.
-One of `expr`, `block`, `decorator`, `name`.
-   - Identifier macros are a rarely needed feature.
-The `syntax` parameter can be `name` only if the macro function is declared `@namemacro`.

-*Changed in v3.0.0.* The named parameter `to_source` has been removed; use the top-level function `unparse` instead.

-*Changed in v3.0.0.* The named parameter `expand_macros` has been replaced with `expander`, which grants access to the macro expander instance.

 ### Quasiquotes

 *New in v3.0.0.* We provide [a quasiquote system](quasiquotes.md) (both classical and hygienic) to make macro code both much more readable and simpler to write.

-It was inspired by MacroPy's, but details of usage differ.
+The system was inspired by MacroPy's, but the details differ; for example, macro invocations can be unquoted hygienically, and by default, macros in quasiquoted code are not expanded when the quasiquote itself expands.
+We provide macros to perform expansion in quoted code, to give you control over when things expand.

 ### Walk an AST

 *New in v3.0.0.* To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide [`mcpy.walker.Walker`](walker.md), a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, with a state stack and a node collector.
 If you need a walker that can temporarily change state while in a given subtree, maybe look here.

-### Distinguish how the macro is called

-A macro can be called in four different ways.
-The way a macro is called is recorded in the `syntax` named parameter (one of `'block'`, `'expr'`, `'decorator'`, or `'name'`), so you can distinguish the syntax used in the source code and provide different implementations for each one.
-In other words, the macro function acts as a dispatcher for all types of uses of that macro.

-When valid macro invocation syntax for one of the other three types is detected, the name part is skipped, and it **does not** get called as an identifier macro.
-The identifier macro mechanism is invoked only for appearances of the name *in contexts that are not other types of macro invocations*.

-The other three work roughly the same as in MacroPy (except that in `mcpy`, macro arguments are passed using brackets, not parentheses, e.g. `macroname[arg0, ...][expr]`), so we'll look at just the fourth one, identifier macros.
+We also provide `mcpy.utils.NodeVisitorListMixin` and `mcpy.utils.NodeTransformerListMixin` to transparently dispatch `visit` for statement suites (`list` of AST nodes) and `None` (absent, skip it) in `ast.NodeVisitor` and `ast.NodeTransformer` derivatives.

 #### Identifier macros